 Initiation and support for program improvements and the development of actions plans are primarily the responsibility of the department chair working together with faculty members of the physics program.
 Input from the assessment committees, the college dean and the university provosts' offices will also be sought.

 Developed by:

-Dr. Frank Zizza

-Chairman of the Mathematics and Physics Department
+Dr. Bruce N. Lundberg (modifying documents created in past years by Dr. Frank Zizza) Chairman of the Mathematics and Physics Department

-Primary Contact: Dr. Frank Zizza
+Primary Contact: Dr. Bruce N. Lundberg bruce.lundberg@csupueblo.edu x2444

-frank.zizza@colostate-pueblo.edu x2444